axmed-cs/git-sample/README.md

 # git-sample
-This is a sample repo for git
+This is a sample repo for git.

+Update.